TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

       ->render($flashMessages);

-The core has been modified to use the new :php:`FlashMessageRendererResolver`.
+The Core has been modified to use the new :php:`FlashMessageRendererResolver`.
 Any third party extension should use the provided :php:`FlashMessageViewHelper` or the new :php:`FlashMessageRendererResolver` class:

 .. code-block:: php